PBNYC Cycle 7 has officially begun!

 This year, you can vote for as many as five of your favorite PBNYC project proposals on your district ballot.
 Each participating Council Member guarantees funding for the projects that receive the most votes, until their PB funding runs out.

-There’s a PBNYC Advisory Committee — made up of individuals, community organizations, and Council Members — which helps guide the process and supports PB across the city.
-The Advisory Committee proposes rules for the process each year, which are formalized into a Rule Book adopted by the City Council.
+There’s a PBNYC Citywide Committee — made up of individuals, community organizations, and Council Members — which helps guide the process and supports PB across the city.
+The Committee proposes rules for the process each year, which are formalized into a Rule Book adopted by the City Council.
 Check out this year’s Rule Book to learn more about our goals, guidelines, and eligibility criteria.

 What kind of projects can be funded?